eye-division/jennyblyth/_gallery/michael-buck.md

   *\- to know the tree and the rhythms it asks of our bodies -*

-  *then let’s use our hands, our arms, our feet, our lungs. *
+  \*then let’s use our hands, our arms, our feet, our lungs.&nbsp;

-  *You work that you may keep pace with the Earth, *
+  You work that you may keep pace with the Earth,&nbsp;

   *and the Soul of the Earth.’&nbsp; &nbsp;*Michael Buck 2022